Emma Camp

-Emma Frances Camp (born 1987) is an English Australian marine biologist, Coral Expert, and National Geographic Explorer who researches the mechanisms of stress tolerance in corals.
-She is the Team Leader of the Future Reefs Team at the University of Technology Sydney.
-She is also the co-founder and lead scientist of Coral Nurture Program.
-In addition to her research, she promotes the retention of females in STEM fields.
+Emma Frances Camp (born 1987) is an English Australian marine biologist, whose research focuses on coral reef resilience and the ability of corals to survive in extreme environmental conditions.
+She leads the Future Reefs research program at the University of Technology Sydney.
+She is also a co-founder and lead scientist of the Coral Nurture Program.
+Camp has also spoken about the participation of women in STEM fields.

 Early life and education

 Camp was born in 1987 in Essex, England.
 She is a dual British and Australian citizen.
-She completed her schooling at St Martins secondary school, where she captained the women's Basketball team to win the National Championship.
-Camp played professional basketball in their pre-science career, representing England and Great Britain at the youth levels.
-She was the captain of Essex Blades team.
+During her early years at St Martins secondary school, she played competitive basketball, representing England and Great Britain at youth level and serving as captain of the University of Essex team, the Essex Blades.

-In 2004, she received her first full international cap against Iceland.
-Camp attended Belmont Abbey College in Belmont, North Carolina, where she was awarded a BSc (Hons) and received a sports scholarship.
-She graduated with an Honours degree in Environmental science and chemistry.
+In 2004, Camp received her first international cap against Iceland.
+She attended Belmont Abbey College in Belmont, North Carolina, where she studied environmental science and chemistry and graduated with a BSc (Hons).
+She was also awarded a sports scholarship.

-In 2011, She attended Sheffield Hallam University, where she studied her MSc in Environmental Management and Business.
-During this time, she played for Sheffield Hatters Basketball club.
+In 2011, she studied for an MSc in Environmental Management and Business at Sheffield Hallam University.
+During this time, she also played for Sheffield Hatters Basketball club.

-In 2013, Camp's science career began as she took up a science position at the Central Caribbean Marine Institute in the Cayman Islands.
-At the same time, she started a PhD at the University of Essex in Marine biology.
-Her thesis explored the biogeochemical series of reef-associated habitats on coral reefs.
-In 2014, Camp returned to England and took up a sports scholarship at the University of Essex for women's Basketball while she completed her Ph.D.
-Camp captured the team to win the national championship by 1 point with under 2 seconds left.
-The University of Essex retired #14 Jersey in honor of Camp's efforts and leadership.
+In 2013, Camp began working at the Central Caribbean Marine Institute in the Cayman Islands.
+During this period, she also began a PhD in marine biology at the University of Essex, where her research examined the biogeochemistry of reef-associated habitats on coral reefs.
+In 2014, she returned to England and continued her doctoral studies while playing for the University of Essex women’s basketball team on a sports scholarship.
+She captained the team to a national championship, and the university later retired her number 14 jersey in recognition of her contributions to the program.